camerondavison/camerondavison.com/_drafts/bole-arch.md

   - IMHO the same solution as SaaS offerings
 - write locally with rolling but fixed number of rolled files
   - can still roll in middle of newlines (which could be fixed)
-  - requires the logs be sent somewhere since they can disappear in high volume
+  - requires the logs be sent somewhere quickly since they can disappear in high volume
      - requires you to setup something like [filebeat](https://github.com/elastic/beats/tree/master/filebeat) to ship them off somewhere